 So #3 links with #2.
 Most people make decisions based first on the avoidance of pain.
-So in the absence of pain there will be no action.
-For example, I’ll put off the dentist appointment because my tooth ache has stopped.
-I won’t have that difficult conversation because the problem has ‘kind of’ gone away.
+So in the absence of pain, there will be no action.
+For example, I’ll put off the dentist appointment because my toothache has stopped.
+I won’t have that awkward conversation because the problem has ‘kind of’ gone away.
 I won’t quit my job because today was an OK day.

-There’s a proverbial mid 18th century saying ‘Procrastination is the thief of time’ which basically means if you continually put things off, ultimately you’ll achieve little.
+There’s a proverbial mid-18th-century saying ‘Procrastination is the thief of time’ which means if you continually put things off, ultimately you’ll achieve little.

 When procrastination gives way to crystal clarity and attention, work is devoured without hesitation, and giving up never occurs to you – it doesn’t even exist in your vocabulary or thoughts!
 Shifting your mindset away from putting it off to getting it done is a game-changer.